 Get Digital Marketing Training

-A smart step in your digital marketing career is to enroll in Digital Marketing Certification.
-This flexible, online course provides all the essential tools a digital marketing pro needs to get started in the business.
+A smart step in your digital marketing career is to enroll in Digital Marketing Bootcamp, delivered by Simplilearn, in collaboration with UMass Amherst.
+This flexible online course provides all the essential tools a digital marketing pro needs to get started in the business.

 The course content is engaging and blends online videos, live virtual classes, hands-on projects, and help from knowledgeable professionals.
 With access to mentoring sessions, students receive a high-engagement learning experience and learn real-world applications.
-Getting a UMass Amherst Digital Marketing Bootcamp certification is a great way to enter the profession with confidence.
-Get started today.
+Getting a Digital Marketing Bootcamp certification is a great way to enter the profession with confidence.
+Get started today